Citrus Fusion Volleyball Tryout Information

 All players, coaches, and volunteers must be current members of the AAU in order to participate in any volleyball activity with Citrus Fusion.
 An AAU membership can be purchased online HERE.

-Players: Purchase the youth extended athlete membership ($16 per year).
-Please select Citrus Fusion Volleyball as your club, CLUB CODE: WYA6DT.
+Players: Purchase the youth athlete membership ($14 per year).
+Please select Citrus Fusion Volleyball as your club, CLUB CODE: W3759D.
 Print out the receipt which will include a copy of the membership card.
 DO NOT CUT THE CARD OUT.
 Bring us a copy of the whole membership card page to tryouts.
 Save your account login information.

 Annual AAU Memberships are vaild for a one year period, Sept.
 1st to Aug.
 31th of each year.